Protonull/protonull.github.io/_posts/2022-10-18-polymc-drama.md

 At 3:18pm, LennyMcLennington made a series of announcements in the PolyMC Discord stating that no malicious code had been added to PolyMC; that people are free to choose other launchers or change the settings within PolyMC; and that he will personally check any and all new contributions. ([Reference](https://discord.com/channels/923671181020766230/923672379144671263/1031934382967107644))

-Update: At roughly 8:30pm, I was banned from the PolyMC Discord, so there may not be anymore updates regarding PolyMC from here on out.
-For context, all of the PolyMC Discord's public text channels had been locked since the night before as they were being inundated with extremely Terms-of-Service-breaking content.
-In the last hour or so, Lenny attempted to open some new text channels, but they too were similarly inundated.
-He first tried limiting message history to deliberately evade reports to Discord, but he soon deleted the channel altogether.
-He then attempted to create another channel, warning people that they'll be banned for breaking the TOS, but this had little to no effect.
-I got banned for sarcastically saying how could've anyone predicted that a deliberate ousting of "leftoids" would foster such a lovely atmosphere full of pleasant people with very peaceful and tolerant views.
-I suppose he didn't find that funny.
-I suppose he's not such a fan on trolling when it's against him.
-Interesting.

 ---

 It's unclear what specifically triggered LennyMcLennington.
 Though his propensities were hinted at in various places, like naming a commit "penis", recommending a troll theme for PolyMC, and his email being `lenny@sneed.church`, but this was nonetheless rather drastic and will inevitably haunt his reputation.
 Similarly, the offhanded way they say *"there is still an interest in continuing the project in some form"* suggests a bleak future for PolyMC too.